-Digital Breast tomosynthesis/3D Mammogram is a revolutionary new tool that help doctors detect breast cancer earlier then previously possible.
+Digital Breast tomosynthesis/3D Mammogram is a revolutionary new tool that help doctors detect breast cancer earlier than previously possible.
 This technology allows the physician to see thin mammography sections of the entire breast.
 This results in better detail without the superimposed tissue above and below each section that can hide abnormalities on the traditional two-dimensional image provided by mammography.

 Breast tomosynthesis, also called 3-D mammography, the latest mammography technology, can produce three-dimensional images of the breast, which leads to better cancer screening and detection.
 Using this procedure, the breast is viewed as many thin slices, which can be combined into a 3-D picture.